Mauri: Roman period

 Gildo had another brother called Mascezel.
 At some point, Gildo executed Mascezel's children.
 Because of this, Mascezel helped the Romans defeat his brother's rebellion.
-With Mascezel's help, a Roman force of 5000 men defeated Gildo and restored control over northwest Africa to the Western Empire.
+With Mascezel's help, a Roman force of 5,000 men defeated Gildo and restored control over the Maghreb to the Western Empire.
 Stilicho then saw to it that Mascezel was eliminated.
-To replace Gildo, Stilicho put his brother-in-law Bathanarius in charge of military affairs in Africa in 401.
+As a successor to Gildo, Stilicho placed his brother-in-law (Bathanarius) in charge of Mauretania’s military affairs in 401.

-In the late 4th and early 5th centuries, large numbers of troops from the mobile imperial field army (the comitatus) were permanently stationed in Africa to maintain order against the Moors.
+In the late 4th and early 5th centuries, large numbers of troops from the mobile imperial field army (the comitatus) were permanently stationed in the Maghreb to maintain order against the Mauri.
 A.H.M.
-Jones estimated that out of a total of 113,000 men in the comitatus 23000 were stationed in Africa.
-These troops were in addition to the limitanei, the permanent border armies; but the limitanei were insufficient against the Moors and so portions of the field army were placed alongside them.
+Jones estimated that out of a total of 113,000 men in the comitatus 23,000 were stationed.
+These troops were in addition to the limitanei, the permanent border armies; but the limitanei were insufficient against the Mauri and so portions of the field army were placed alongside them.
 These troops were, according to Jones, then unavailable for their original purpose, which was to respond to barbarian invasions rapidly and wherever necessary.

 In 411–412, the dux Libyarum (commander of Roman forces in Libya) was named Anysius.
 He is recorded as the commander of a war against the Austuriani Mauri.
 Synesius of Cyrene praised him for courage and effective management of the war.

 In the year 412, the limitanei (permanently stationed border guards) of Cyrenaica needed help to resist attacks by the Austuriani group of Mauri.
 The Eastern Empire (at that time under regents for the young Emperor Theodosius II) sent a squadron of Unigardi barbarians.
 Synesius of Cyrene praised these barbarian federates and requested more.